We all need a reminder of the power of language every once in a while. Don’t you agree?

 2. Notice what happens if you swap “I failed” with “I did an experiment”

-I’m a total failure at baking.
+I just messed up the excel calculations again!
+I’m a total failure at excel.

-BECOMES: I’m experimenting with baking.
+BECOMES: I’m experimenting with excel formulas.

 You just took the pressure off yourself and acknowledged that you are capable of learning through experience.

-3. Notice what happens if you swap “only” with “already”:
+3. Notice what happens if you swap “only” with “already”

 I only did exercise once this week.